numpy/numpy/doc/source/user/basics.copies.rst

            [1., 1.]])
     >>> z = y.view()
     >>> z.shape = 6
+    Traceback (most recent call last):
+       ...
     AttributeError: Incompatible shape for in-place modification.
 Use `.reshape()` to make a copy with the desired shape.

-:func:`.ravel` returns a contiguous flattened view of the array wherever possible.
+Taking the example of another operation, :func:`.ravel` returns a contiguous flattened view of the array wherever possible.
 On the other hand, :meth:`.ndarray.flatten` always returns a flattened copy of the array.
 However, to guarantee a view in most cases ``x.reshape(-1)`` may be preferable.